bjornerikkorum/RUTERGPT13B/README.md

 # Llama 2 13b Chat Norwegian
 Llama-2-13b-chat-norwegian is a variant of [Meta](https://huggingface.co/meta-llama)´s [Llama 2 13b Chat](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) model, finetuned on a mix of norwegian datasets created in [Ruter AI Lab](https://ruter.no) the summer of 2023.

 The model is tuned to understand and generate text in Norwegian.
-It's trained for one epoch on norwegian-alpaca + 15000 samples of machine-translated data from OpenOrca (the dataset to be released).
+It's trained for one epoch on norwegian-alpaca + 15000 samples of machine-translated data from OpenOrca.
 A small subset of custom-made instructional data is also included.

 For other versions of this model see:
 * [Llama-2-13b-chat-norwegian](https://huggingface.co/RuterNorway/Llama-2-13b-chat-norwegian)